Do you support justice for ALL?

 The reorganization and partnership make it possible to assist all groups of clients in Charlotte, especially immigrants, and to address civil legal problems affecting large numbers of low-income clients.
-For almost 50 years, legal help has been available for low-income people in Mecklenburg and surrounding counties who cannot afford to pay a private lawyer to represent them in civil cases.
+For more than 50 years, legal help has been available for low-income people in Mecklenburg and surrounding counties who cannot afford to pay a private lawyer to represent them in civil cases.

-How You Can Help
+How Can I Help?

 You can support Access to Justice Campaign at any point during the year.

 Cash Gift: Make a one time or recurring gift through this website by clicking here or the Donate Now button at the top of the page.

 Mail a gift: Access to Justice Campaign 1431 Elizabeth Avenue Charlotte, NC 28204